Mika255/HomeAssistant/README.md

 ### Media-Player

-- HOME, MEDIA-PLAYER for Spotify will need
+- To enable the media-player used in my HOME page you will need
   - *mushroom-cards* for the play+pause+skip buttons and artist+song title
   - *mini-media-player* for the progress bar
   - *spotcast* to start playback on Spotify connect devices, e.g. Amazon Show

 ### Calendar

-- HOME, CALENDAR you will need
+- To create the calendar used in my HOME page you will need
   - *HASS Calendar Addon* will read google or caldav calendars in a parsable entity https://github.com/kdw2060/hassio-addons/tree/master/hass-addon-calendar
+  - Setup the addon and configure your new calendars
   - *button-card* is used to create the calendar UI

+### Shopping-List

+I am using Todoist to synchronize items from Alexa's shopping list to home assistant.
+1. Create a Todoist account https://todoist.com/
+2. Install the Todoist skill to your Alexa
+3. Install the Todoist card to HA https://github.com/grinstantin/todoist-card

 ## Inspirations